Relax with Amtrak

 Generally, most Amtrak codes require a 3-day advance purchase, apply to adult, child and senior fares only, and may not be combined with other discounts.
 Discounts are also subject blackouts during peak travel.
 Most promotion codes can be used online, by phone (1-800-USA-RAIL), at staffed stations or with Quik-Trak machines.
-Promotion code blackout dates are as follows:
+Promotion code blackout dates apply.

 High School Students Save 50% off Companion Fares

-Valid for junior or senior high school students visiting a Florida college campus with a parent or guardian companion reserving a full price fare through December 16, 2014.
+Valid for junior or senior high school students visiting a Florida college campus with a parent or guardian companion reserving a full price fare.
 High school ID required to pick up tickets.
 Register at Amtrak’s Campus Visit Promo Page for the needed code.
 Valid for Silver Service (Silver Meteor and the Silver Star).
 Not valid for Auto Train.
 Requires a 3-day advance purchase.
-This offer is valid for sale beginning early January 2014.
 Blackout dates will apply.

 Discounted fares of 25% off, known as SmartFares, are available on select routes each week on Amtrak.com and occasionally include the Silver Service route.
 To receive this discount when available, you must purchase between Tuesday and Friday for travel 1 to 2 weeks in advance.
 Discount routes are for travel every day of the week except Fridays and Sundays.
 Fares are valid for coach seats only and no upgrades are allowed.
 Routes offered change weekly and are posted each week on sale days.
 SmartFares are non-refundable and must be purchased on Amtrak’s SmartFares page.
 SmartFares may not be combined with any other discounts.